onflow/flow/README.md

 You can find an in-depth description of each of the above features in the [Flow Access API Specification](/docs/access-api-spec.md).

+To interact with the Flow Access API from JavaScript you can use the [Flow JavaScript SDK](https://github.com/onflow/flow-js-sdk)

 ## Documentation

 > 📖 Learn the fundamentals of Flow.